BoboTiG/cracker-ng/README.md

 What this tool does **not**:

-* call a tierce tool like unrar or unzip to check the password
+* call a tierce tool like unrar or unzip to check the password (and will never)
 * compute permutations (will change) or create wordlists

 What this tool does:

 * understand the data format (see src/*)
 * check the password using the way official tool does
-* eventually use optimized routines
+* use optimized routines
-* read passwords from STDIN:
+* read passwords from a wordlist or STDIN:
-	- john, crunch or whatever you want for bruteforce attacks
+	- cat, john, crunch or whatever you want for wordlist attack
-	- cat (or whatever you want) for wordlist attack

 Man
 ---

-Usage: **MODULE**cracker-ng FILE
+Usage: **MODULE**cracker-ng -f FILE

 Examples with ZIP module:

 * wordlist attack:
-	cat wordlist.lst | zipcracker-ng FILE
+	cat wordlist.lst | zipcracker-ng -f FILE
-* bruteforce attack:
-	john --incremental --stdout | zipcracker-ng FILE
-	crunch 1 8 -f charset.lst lalpha | zipcracker-ng FILE
+	john --incremental --stdout | zipcracker-ng -f FILE crunch 1 8 -f charset.lst lalpha | zipcracker-ng -f FILE
+	zipcracker-ng -f FILE -w wordlist.lst

 Why
 ---